TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 ## Developing the project

-Although you have used notebooks in the examples classes, we would now like to focus on code being written in a repository - this means having a "run" file, which is your python executable, and additional functions/classes spread out over files.
+Although you have used notebooks in the examples classes, we would prefer structured code in a repository - this means having a "run" file, which is your python executable, and additional functions/classes spread out over files.
 Try not to define one long function, but split things up into logical components that take arguments.

 To keep the environment consistent please write the code to use the packages contained in the docker container.